-With children's screen time on the rise during the lockdown, concerns around their exposure to marketing and data collection practices online exacerbate and opportunistic strategies are likely to backfire.
-Rebecka Allén, WFA Senior Policy Manager, explains.
+With children's screen time on the rise during the lockdown, concerns around their exposure to marketing and data collection practices online are on the rise, explains WFA Senior Policy Manager, Rebecka Allén.

 Share this post